-that it is essential that the front of the train be visible continuously.
+Subsequently NR came back with another claim, that 'an 8-car train disappears from sight for a very short period', which is totally untrue - as it is for 4-car trains also.
+Then it was claimed that the front of the train must be visible continuously.
 The last might have some weight in cases where the rest of the train is only visible at a narrow angle, or where the background does not make the train stand out, but is scarcely relevant in this case where the full length of the train is visible at a broad angle, and all trains are of at least 4 car length.

-Whether NR's latest '80m only' claim is based on light engines again, or what, we do not know.
+Whether NR's latest '83m only' claim is based on light engines, or what, we do not know.